fodilfliti/flutter_scale_kit/README.md

 - **Phones** hold between 0.85–1.25×, even on foldables.
 - **Tablets** expand comfortably without blowing out typography.
 - **Desktop & web** respect tiny windows and ultrawide monitors.

+> 📝 **FontConfig & responsive theme are optional:** if you never call `FontConfig` or `ResponsiveThemeData`, everything renders with Flutter’s defaults.
+Configure them later for a complete design system (see [Typography & Theme](#typography-and-theme))—all SKit text helpers and cached styles will pick up your fonts automatically.

 Need a different feel?
 Head to [Manual Override Examples](#understanding-scale-limits) for tighter or looser ranges.